 The challenge ahead

 Since 2008, we have funded the creation of 33 Support Officer posts throughout England.
-The Support Officer role has proved successful in helping congregations look after their buildings, giving them access to a wide range of skills and advice.
+Support Officers help congregations look after their buildings, giving them access to a wide range of skills and advice.

 We provide specialised technical advice to the Heritage Lottery Fund in the management of their Grants for Places of Worship Scheme.
-This scheme provides funds for urgent structural repairs, offering grants from between £10,000 and £250,000.
+This provides funds for urgent structural repairs, offering grants from between £10,000 and £250,000.

-1. The National Heritage List for England is the official record of listed historic sites in England but assets, including places of worship, are added to it and moved almost daily.
+1. The National Heritage List for England is the official record of listed historic sites in England but assets, including places of worship, are added to it and removed almost daily.
 This can be because of change of use (from worship to secular functions), addition of new listings or removal due to delisting.